AVOIDANT TO SECURE ROADMAP: PART I

 If we easily feel insecure compared to others, then as well as being horrible for us personally it can be harder to be there for them and build people up.
 But your own life should be the yardstick rather than others’ lives, because what is your best may not be someone else’s, and vice versa.
 How are you improving from previous versions of you?
 Remind yourself that any time you make an improvement or prevent yourself from repeating a mistake, you are making progress.

 A core element to work on in therapy for people from enmeshed backgrounds (see the Origins page - can be less for those from neglect) is individuation.
-This refers to the process through which a person achieves a sense of individuality separate from the identities of others, so they can confidently pursue their own life path.
+This refers to the process through which a person achieves a sense of individuality separate from the identities of others, so they can confidently pursue their own life path and learn to assert their sense of self within the family unit.
 Avoidants may not have individuated from their situation of origin (family/friends), separating, focusing on their own goals instead of serving their family's, and building new individual paths and connections, which leads to a lack of confidence in one's own choices and a degree of adult infantilisation.
 Without asserting new boundaries, these very situations avoidants cling to for safety can be the ones further entrenching our avoidant behaviours.
 In enmeshed families it may be impossible to know whether you’re living your own life or simply pleasing everyone around you.
 Individuation creates a well-established line in the sand, and boundaries communicate, “this is what I believe and what my needs are.”
 Learning to get used to sitting in the discomfort of not people-pleasing is a process.
 But ultimately this reduces the avoidant fear of engulfment, which stems from a belief that if we get too close to someone we will lose ourselves or our identity.

 Therapy can help people who are attempting to successfully individuate by helping them work through their concerns while allowing for the expression of aspects of the self that may not be acknowledged in other settings.
 A therapist can provide support as people work toward being better able to set healthy boundaries, communicate assertively, and develop other skills that allow for the expression of personal identity.
 Time exploring you own identity and goals away from those you are most enmeshed with, solo trips, signing up to things with new communities and separate self-discovering activities can also help.